stevecooperorg/courseradatascienceCourse3Week4/README.md

 }
 ```

 all the other files are read in and column-bound to the existing table.
-Here is the result of adding the first variable;
+Here are a few rows after adding the first variable;

 ``` r
 firstSet <- firstSet %>%